k-181/practiceJS-VM/README.md

 # VM

-vending machine  with html, css and javascript.
+A vending machine designed with html, css and JS